lwhite1/dabooDb/README.md

 DabuDB is a simple, pure Java document store.

-It's is in development.
+It's in development.
 You probably shouldn't use it for production until the 1.0 release is final.

 DabuDB is named after my daughter, who thought her name was "Dabu" when she was very young - thanks to her big brother.
 Love you both.